 In 2006, the District converted AutoCAD and As-Built drawings of sewer infrastructure into collection system maps within a Geographic Information System (GIS).
 The sewer system maps for Ord Community and Central Marina show the location of all District owned sewer gravity mains, manholes, pumping facilities, and force mains.
 The District maintains both AutoCAD and GIS data set maps of the collection system.
 Storm water conveyance facilities are not included on collection system maps as the District does not own, operate or maintain storm water facilities.
 However, the Operations and Maintenance staff has been educated about the local storm drainage network due to the possibility of SSOs entering storm drains.
-The District works closely with local jurisdictional agencies that own these systems, allowing the District to access storm water maps and if necessary, mitigate spills that enter the storm water network.
+The District to access storm water maps and if necessary, mitigate spills that enter the storm water network.
 District collection system maps are updated electronically by a GIS technician as new facilities are constructed while hard copies are kept on file at the District office.